Ain al-Kheil Mosque

-The Ain al-Kheil Mosque, also known as the al-Azhar Mosque (not to be confused with al-Azhar Mosque in Cairo or the Lalla az-Zhar Mosque in Fes el-Jdid), is a historic mosque in Fes el-Bali, the old medina of Fes, Morocco.
+The Ain al-Kheil Mosque (مسجد عين الخيل), also known as the al-Azhar Mosque (جامع الأزهر), (Note: Not to be confused with al-Azhar Mosque in Cairo or the nearby Lalla az-Zhar Mosque in Fes el-Jdid.) is a historic mosque in Fes el-Bali, the old medina of Fes, Morocco.

 History

 The mosque was first built in the late 12th century during the Almohad dynasty and is located in the Ain al-Kheil ("Spring of the Horse") neighbourhood.
-It is notable for its association with Ibn Arabi, the Sufi master from al-Andalus, who visited Fes multiple times and frequently retreated to this mosque for prayer and meditation in the late 1190s.
+It is notable for its association with Ibn Arabi, the Sufi master from al-Andalus, who visited Fes multiple times and would frequently retreat to this mosque for prayer and meditation in the late 1190s.

 The mosque became the subject of a recent restoration and rehabilitation effort after several adjacent houses collapsed in 2006, killing 10 people and damaging part of the mosque.
 The restoration effort was spearheaded by the Moroccan Ministry of Endowments and Islamic Affairs in cooperation with the World Monuments Fund, aiming to highlight Ibn Arabi's association with Fes.